SEP Analysis of a Low-Resolution SIMO System with M-PSK over Fading Channels: A Novel Approach to SEP Analysis of Phase-Quantized SIMO-MRC

 where~\eqref{eqn: original_MRC_SEP} holds for any $s\in \setS_M$ due to the symmetry of $\setS_M$ and the assumption of equiprobable input symbols.

-Crucial for the forthcoming analysis is the definition of the error event set which can be interpreted as the collection of fading and noise realizations that lead to error events when an unquantized SIMO-MRC system operates with $n$-bit phase-quantized CSI per receive antenna.
-Our subsequent results on the SEP are based on the following theorem.
+Crucial for the forthcoming analysis is the definition of the error event set which can be interpreted as the collection of fading and AWGN realizations that lead to error events \black{in an \textit{auxiliary} SIMO-MRC system employing $n$-bit phase-quantized CSI at each receive antenna, while the received signal vector $\y$ remains unquantized.
+This auxiliary system is analytically more tractable than the original quantized system.
+As shown next, the two systems share the same average SEP, enabling the analysis of the original system through the auxiliary system.}

 \begin{theorem} Under the assumptions given in the system model, the following holds: